-Under the Idaho Solid Waste Facilities Act and solid waste rules, DEQ is designated as the state agency responsible for regulating most solid waste management facilities in Idaho, including landfills, incinerators, transfer stations, processing facilities, and wood or mill yard debris facilities.
-Excluded from DEQ's regulation under the solid waste rules are recycling centers and backyard composting sites.
+Under the Idaho Solid Waste Facilities Act (Idaho Code §39-74) and IDAPA 58.01.06, DEQ is designated as the state agency responsible for regulating most solid waste management facilities in Idaho, including landfills, incinerators, transfer stations, processing facilities, and wood or mill yard debris facilities.
+Excluded from DEQ's regulation under IDAPA 58.01.06 are recycling centers and backyard composting sites.
 Other rules regulate disposal of hazardous and radioactive waste, petroleum-contaminated soils, agricultural, and certain other wastes.

 Incineration is one alternative to landfilling solid waste.
 Incinerators burn solid waste in a furnace and are regulated according to the volume and type of waste managed.
 Learn more.

-Transfer stations are facilities where solid wastes are transferred from a vehicle or container and then transported off-site to another facility.
-Similar to Non-Municipal Solid Waste Landfills, they are regulated as Tier II solid waste facilities in Idaho.
+Transfer stations are facilities where solid wastes are transferred from a vehicle or container and then transported off site to another facility.
+Similar to nonmunicipal solid waste landfills, transfer stations are regulated as Tier II solid waste facilities in Idaho.
 Learn more.

-Processing facilities are facilities that use biological or chemical decomposition to prepare solid waste for reuse.
-Regulations vary based on whether they are classified as Tier I, II, or III facilities.
+Processing facilities use biological or chemical decomposition to prepare solid waste for reuse.
+Regulations vary based on whether the facilities are classified as Tier I, II, or III.
 Learn more.

-Idaho's Waste Tire Disposal Act ensures waste tires are properly stored, disposed of, and transported in Idaho.
-Learn what's required and how to prolong the life of your tires here.
+Idaho's Waste Tire Disposal Act (Idaho Code §39-65) ensures waste tires are properly stored, disposed of, and transported in Idaho.
+Learn what is required and how to prolong the life of your tires here.

 Solid Waste Program ManagerDean EhlertDEQ State OfficeWaste Management and Remediation Division1410 N. HiltonBoise, ID 83706(208) firstname.lastname@example.org